 - 3 tablespoons finely diced red bell pepper

-- 1 teaspoon finely chopped fresh Italian parsley
+- 1 teaspoon finely chopped flat-leaf parsley leaves

 - 1/8 teaspoon cayenne pepper